 The play considers family, education, employment, housing and relationships and offers not only entertainment but also a great number of topics and starting points for discussion.
 With a mixture of styles and a naturalistic approach, the focus is on the acting with a minimalistic set and props kept to a bare minimum.

-The twins are brought to life by Peter Griffiths (Mickey) and Mark Sadler (Eddie) with Helen Blundell as the friend and love interest Linda who sparks a rivalry between the brothers which gradually spirals out of control to a devastating end.
+The twins were brought to life by Peter Griffiths (Mickey) and Mark Sadler (Eddie) with Helen Blundell as the friend and love interest Linda who sparks a rivalry between the brothers which gradually spirals out of control to a devastating end.

-The play itself is moved along by the Narrator (Alex Brent) whose omnipresent character drives the story to its climax with a dark and over-powering sense of foreboding whilst at the same time entertaining the audience with whimsical and poetic observations.
+The play itself was moved along by the Narrator (Alex Brent) whose omnipresent character drives the story to its climax with a dark and over-powering sense of foreboding whilst at the same time entertaining the audience with whimsical and poetic observations.

-The last play performed by the society was Edith in the Dark’ by P Meeks.
+The previous play performed by the society was Edith in the Dark’ by P Meeks.
 This is a recent play about E Nesbit, the author of ‘The Railway Children’ and was performed in Morganstown Village Hall from 24th to 26th November 2016.

 More details of the play and the characters can be found by selecting ‘Last Production- Edith in the Dark’ at the right-hand side of this page (or at the bottom of the page on a laptop or other portable device).

-For photographs and information for other past productions, click on ‘Past Productions’ at the top right of this page (or at the bottom of the page if using a laptop or other mobile device).
+For photographs and information for past productions, click on ‘Past Productions’ at the top right of this page (or at the bottom of the page if using a laptop or other mobile device).